yunfanye/picture_book/README.md

    - Character consistency prompts
    - Established character appearances

-3. **Text Overlay**: OpenCV adds the story text and dialog to each image with proper formatting
+3. **Text Integration**: OpenCV adds the story text and dialog directly onto each image with:
+   - Semi-transparent backgrounds for readability
+   - White text with black outlines for visibility
+   - Different styling for story text vs. dialog
+   - Automatic text wrapping and positioning
+   - Professional page numbering

 4. **PDF Compilation**: All pages are compiled into a professional PDF book